nightshiftjs/nightshift-demo/README.md

 ## Run
 The demo can be started by running the command below.
 ```
-npm install && node src
+npm install && node src/app
 ```

-You should see _Hello, NightShift user_ logged in the console.
+A HTTP server will start listening on port 9000.